christensenjairus/ClusterCreator/README.md

 Terraform/OpenTofu & Ansible automate to create even more complex setups, like using an external etcd cluster or using a large number of worker nodes with differing cpu/mem/disk/networking/labels.
 OpenTofu creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, metrics, and storage.

+See a demo of how it works step by step [on my blog](https://cyber-engine.com/blog/2024/06/25/k8s-on-proxmox-using-clustercreator/).

 ##### The `create_template.sh` script will create a cloud-init ready virtual machine template for Tofu to use.
 * Installs apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, ceph, etc.
 * Installs packages from source like the cilium cli, hubble cli, cni plugins, etcdctl, vtctldclient, and vtexplain